All Server Guides Troubleshooting

 Starting with v2.26.0, Audiobookshelf replaced their permanent API tokens with JWT-based authentication.
 Access tokens now expire after 1 hour, with a 30-day refresh token to silently get new ones.
 When that refresh fails, you get kicked to the login screen.

-This has caused frequent logouts for a lot of users, sometimes multiple times a day.
+Users on the tracking issue report being kicked out multiple times a day.
 The root cause varies, but there are a few common culprits and workarounds for each.

 The error in your server logs usually looks like this: